 Why nuclear power?

-For more information about the project, visit georigapower.com/nuclearnow, follow progress on the Georgia Power YouTube Channel and view new photos added each month in the Plant Vogtle 3 and 4 Online Photo Gallery.
+For more information follow the progress of this project on the Georgia Power YouTube Channel and view new photos added each month in the Plant Vogtle 3 and 4 Online Photo Gallery.